 The CSOM is produced by the communication system supplier to describe the operations procedures for normal and contingency operation of the communication system.

-As specified in ECSS-E-ST-50, the final version of the communication system operations manual is available for FRR.
-Earlier versions can be prepared for other reviews.
+The final version of the communication system operations manual is available for FRR.
+First version is produced at PDR.

 The communication system operations manual constitutes the user manual for the communication system.
-It is used in the development of the overall space mission operations procedures, and can be relevant to the definition of the onboard software.
+It is used in the development of the overall space mission operations procedures, and can be relevant to the definition of the on-board software.

 Expected response